stated-tech/Grants-Program/applications/root.md

 With our front-end, it will be the same.
 We could also display it everywhere: discord, telegram, element etc. and even use these platforms as storage solutions like [the Virto team](https://kusama.subsquare.io/treasury/proposal/265) is doing.

-The code of the preferundum pallet is available in our github ; we are developing it, it is not fully working but the logic is in.
+The code of the preferundum pallet is available in our github ; we are developing it, it is not fully tested but the logic is in.

 ## Development Roadmap :nut_and_bolt: